thekad/puppet-module-pip/README.markdown

 Overview
 ========

-Module to manage scripting language libraries for deployment in standard and non-standard directories.
+Module to manage Python pip libraries in standard and non-standard directories.

-Planned:

-* python (via pip)
-* PEAR packages
-* gems (maybe? via RVM)

 Install
 -------

-Install in `<module_path>/library`
+Install in `<module_path>/pip`

 Python (pip)